 DKW's game changing Frontreib of 1931.
 Designed in six weeks at the end of 1930 in order to meet the Berlin Auto Show.
 It introduced the world to front wheel drive and DKW's new 600cc Schneurle process two-stroke engine.
 The template established with this car is with us today in Audi's and Volkswagen.

 DKW's first car - the 1928 DKW P-15.
 The car had no chassis but was built around a self supporting plywood body.
 A two cylinder two-stroke engine was mounted in the front driving the rear wheels though a traditional transmission and differential.
 It was an adequate arrangement but three years later DKW would have a new, more powerful engine using the Schnerle process that would create an entirely new car for it - the Front.

 The DKW F1 had been designed under Jorge Rasmussen's supervision.
 The car's successor, the F2, was improved and styled by the new Auto-Union central design office.
-Part of the design office's role was to economise by standardising fittings across the marques.
+Part of the design office's role was to economize by standardizing fittings across the marques.
 The Front range's rapid development went a long way towards establishing a distinctive 'Auto-Union' style.

 1930 DKW PS600.
 The PS600 was DKW's second car.
 Like its predecessor the P-14, it was powered by a 600cc two cylinder two-stroke engine driving the rear wheels by a traditional transmission.
 The car was originally developed as a racer and in its first race use by Rasmussen's son Ove it did not have a reverse gear.
 Nevertheless, the car was handsome and performed well so the car went on sale in 1930.
 The car was withdrawn in 1931 after the Front was released.